 The laboratory should have procedures and criteria in place for additional training of sensory assessors who have not performed a test for some time or whose results do not lie inside acceptable limits.
 Paragraph 6 of document COI/T20/Doc.
-No 14 points out the cases in which retraining of a taster is required.
+No 14 notes the cases in which a taster must be retrained.